 Graphic Art Negative Space Tattoo

 The look of negative space tattoos easily lends itself to graphic art simply because of the way it pops.
-If you’re a big graphic art fan, try getting a favorite panel tattooed in this style as a way to pay art-accurate homage.
+If you’re a big graphic art fan, try getting a favorite panel tattooed in this style as a way to pay homage.

 Minimal Negative Space Tattoo

-A minimalist negative space tattoo may sound like an oxymoron, but it’s entirely possible!
+A minimalist negative space tattoo may sound like an oxymoron, but it’s entirely possible.
 Keep your design simple by using black ink to define large shapes, rather than using thin lines or small forms.

 Black Diamonds Negative Space Tattoo

-Rather than using blackwork only as a background for negative space tattoos, try incorporating them as an individual design element.
+Rather than using blackwork only as a background for negative space tattoos, try incorporating it as an individual design element.
 Here, two solid black diamonds are used both as definition for the negative space flowers and as a shape for the snake to wrap around.